claudiapisanti/Montecarlo-simulation-of-neutrons/README.md

 ![Scintillator face legend](scintillator_faces_50.png)

-Once intalled, an example of the sheet can be found as 'example.txt'.
+Once intalled, an example macro can be found as 'example.txt'.

 ### CROSS SECTIONS